Disclosure: When you buy through links on our website we may earn a commission.

 There are many different types of pepper sprays available today.
 Some contain only capsaicin; others may include other ingredients such as alcohol, menthol, eucalyptus oil, or camphor.
 And yet again, some pepper sprays have tear gas in them.

-TSA (Transporation Security Administration) develops guidelines for what a person can and cannot take on a plane.
-When it comes to, can you travel with pepper spray, they say you can take 4 fluid-ounce containers, equal to 118 milliliters container of pepper spray, in your checked luggage.
+TSA says you can take 4 fluid-ounce containers, equal to 118 milliliters container of pepper spray, in your checked luggage.
 It must have a preventative safety cover so there is no accidental discharge of the contents during the flight.

-Another stipulation in the guideline states if your container of Mace has more than 2% of CN or CS tear gas, you cannot take it in checked or carry on luggage.
+Another stipulation in the guideline states if your container of Mace has more than 2% CN or CS tear gas, you cannot take it in checked or carry on luggage.

 Will All Airlines Allow Pepper Spray On A Flight?